The SandBox at MTC 9816 NE 2nd Avenue

 Born in 2000, Mad Cat Theatre Company’s mission is to provide theatre that provokes its audience to re-imagine its surrounding world.
 To promote debate by creating work that illuminates the darker regions of our mental and emotional landscape.
 To sniff out and ultimately create brazen stories that explore the hypermodernity of society.
 Mad Cat Theatre Company is committed to deconstructing itself and its environment through original works, adaptations, multi-media, live music, dance, puppetry and poetry.

-PRODUCTION HISTORY ~ Helluva Halloween, Shepherd’s Pie, Here In My Car, Portrait, Shoot, Seventy Scenes of Halloween, Tin Box Boomerang, Cope, Fell In Love With A Girl, Trembling Hands, Betty's Summer Vacation, Arful Dodgers, Action, Matt & Ben, Waiting for Godot, Painted Alice, Terminal Baggage, Mr. Marmalade, Animals and Plants, Everything Will be Different – A Brief History of Helen of Troy, Mister Beast, Some Girl(s), Mixtape, Broadsword, Viva Bourgeois, Shepherd's Pie at the Colony Theater, BroadSword (again, but this time at the Arsht Center), Going Green the Wong Way (Miami and San Francisco and other places in between), The Preservation Society, So My Grandmother Died, Blah Blah Blah, Macbeth & the Monster, RPM, the Hamlet Dog & Pony Show, Cat Lady, Charming Acts of Misery, Blow Me, MIXTAPE 2 and now Gerald Ford Superfreak.
+PRODUCTION HISTORY ~ Helluva Halloween, Shepherd’s Pie, Here In My Car, Portrait, Shoot, Seventy Scenes of Halloween, Tin Box Boomerang, Cope, Fell In Love With A Girl, Trembling Hands, Betty's Summer Vacation, Arful Dodgers, Action, Matt & Ben, Waiting for Godot, Painted Alice, Terminal Baggage, Mr. Marmalade, Animals and Plants, Everything Will be Different – A Brief History of Helen of Troy, Mister Beast, Some Girl(s), Mixtape, Broadsword, Viva Bourgeois, Shepherd's Pie at the Colony Theater, BroadSword (again, but this time at the Arsht Center), Going Green the Wong Way (Miami and San Francisco and other places in between), The Preservation Society, So My Grandmother Died, Blah Blah Blah, Macbeth & the Monster, RPM, the Hamlet Dog & Pony Show, Cat Lady, Charming Acts of Misery, Blow Me, MIXTAPE 2, Gerald Ford Superfreak and now Centralia.